Renovation News to Know –

 The feel and functionality of our church is essential to our mission and service goals.
 It is an extension and reflection of who we are and it is the vessel through which we fulfill our commitment and connection to Christ.

 By altering and modernizing our inner walls and exterior sidewalks, stairs, ramps, and parking areas, we can provide a more welcoming environment for visitors and current members, shape a more accessible space for our community to gather, ensure our church is ADA compliant, and - maybe most important - provide better access for our ever-growing ministries.

 Our Building Committee and Capital Campaign Committees, working together, have helped us move toward this renovation.
 Design professionals have drawn up architectural plans, surveys, permitting, and other necessary paperwork.
 Our fundraising effort is ongoing and you can read more about our original goals, expenses, and pledging support on our Giving page.

 Initial goals for the renovation were identified over a multi-year discernment process.
 The Capital Campaign Committee was tasked with raising funds sufficient to meet renovation needs.
 Once we were able to determine the ceiling on our dedicated building renovation donations, the Building Committee was tasked with bringing the architectural plans into alignment with our actual budget.

 We have already invested financial resources in site inspections, architectural plans and revisions, and permits.

-Here are some of the original goals, as outlined in the 2016 booklet:
+Here are some of the original goals:

 - Our plans create ADA (Americans with Disabilities Act) compliant entrances into our building, including from the parking lot to the front door on Armory Avenue, and to the Fellowship Hall.
 In addition, a new elevator is proposed to directly connect the sanctuary level to the Fellowship Hall.